 Tree spacing is suggested at 18 x 18 feet (5.5 x 5.5 M) for the final spacing.
 Double density planting is considered as a way of getting double the product in the early years while the trees are small.
 This could be for 5-10 years depending on soil and growing conditions.
 Trees to be removed could be moved with a tractor tree spade to a new orchard site and be productive in a few short years.

 Blue jays are a major pest in hazelnuts.
 They carry away the nuts as they ripen and flocks are capable of substantially reducing the crop.
 It takes two or more deterrents to keep them away.
-Bird Gard is an electronic devise that mimics the distress call of various birds including the eastern blue jay as well as the attack call of a hawk.
+Bird Gard is an electronic device that mimics the distress call of various birds including the eastern blue jay as well as the attack call of a hawk.
 This alone is only moderately effective for a short time.
 Coupled with several Scare Eye balloons hanging 4 metres up around the orchard, the results are more remarkable.
 Further controls may be necessary as the ripening season progresses.

 Other pests can include squirrels, opossums, voles, mice and crows.
 These can be controlled with traps, and other devices.